-Subgroups are more easily investigated when patient-level data are available, however, economic evaluations integrated within RCTs are often limited by sample size and are seldom powered for economic outcomes (linked to the statistical concerns outline above).
-This was the case in an economic evaluation within a trial reported by Wijnen., which failed to recruit the target number of participants and loss to follow-up added to the sample size and power problems [33].
+Subgroups are more easily investigated when patient-level data are available.
+However, economic evaluations integrated within RCTs are often limited by sample size and are seldom powered for economic outcomes (linked to the statistical concerns outline above).
+This was the case in an economic evaluation within a trial reported by Wijnen. which failed to recruit the target number of participants and loss to follow-up added to the sample size and power problems [33].
 Authors did not identify any subgroup effects; however, this may be indicative of an insufficient sample size, rather than a lack of significant subgroups.
-Hoch et al., investigated the cost-effectiveness of assertive community treatment and found differences in cost-effectiveness between subgroups based on race, and differences in uncertainty estimates between subgroups which were attributed to subgroup sample sizes [34].
+Hoch et al. investigated the cost-effectiveness of assertive community treatment and found differences in cost-effectiveness between subgroups based on race, and differences in uncertainty estimates between subgroups which were attributed to subgroup sample sizes [34].
 Assessing the level of uncertainty is key for decision-making and limited sample sizes will contribute to parameter uncertainty [35].

 Strict trial inclusion/exclusion criteria can also limit the usefulness of trials with regards to subgroup analysis, as they may restrict to a more homogenous population.
-E.g., Marshall and Hux., discuss RCTs for coxibs typically exclude patients with cardiovascular disease, despite evidence to suggest this pertains to 40% of patients in practice [36].
-[37]Furthermore, in research (e.g., trials or observational studies) researchers collect only a finite number of patient characteristics and health economists will not always be involved in the design of data collection, limiting the identification of patient heterogeneity in research.
-Sculpher and Gafni., note this is an issue in identifying preference heterogeneity, as the range of socio-demographic data collected can be limited [38].
+E.g. Marshall and Hux discuss RCTs for coxibs typically exclude patients with cardiovascular disease, despite evidence to suggest this pertains to 40% of patients in practice [36].
+Post-launch, real-world data may offer some advantages for subgroup analysis in cost-effectiveness studies, as wider populations are considered and subgroup analysis can reflect groups targeted in practice.
+A recent example in asthma demonstrates the use of real-world data to inform subgroups beyond trial data (with a focus on older populations) [37].
+Research used to inform economic evaluation (e.g. trials or observational studies) can only collect a limited number of patient characteristics.
+Sculpher and Gafni note this is an issue in identifying preference heterogeneity, as the range of socio-demographic data collected can be limited [38].
+Additionally, health economists will not always be involved in the design of data collection which may limit the identification of patient heterogeneity that is specifically relevant to economic evaluation.
 Further complicating factors exist, for example, self-reported data may be subject to response bias which may differ according to participant characteristics [39].
 Note, these issues will also affect modelling studies as they reduce the evidence base available to populate a model.

-Conducting subgroup analyses in economic evaluations increases data requirements and may not always be feasible given the evidence base.
-Whilst there are some ideas in the literature that could reduce issues related to insufficient data (e.g., open data policies), realistically there will always be some limit to this due to research constraints (including funding and resources) [12,40].
+Conducting subgroup analyses in economic evaluations increases data requirements and subsequently, may not always be feasible depending on the evidence base.
+Whilst there are some ideas in the literature that could reduce issues related to insufficient data (e.g. open data policies), realistically there will always be some limit to this due to research constraints (including funding and resources) [12,40].

 3.3 Analysis and reporting

-Grutters et al., systematically reviewed methods to acknowledge patient heterogeneity in cost-effectiveness analysis [1].
+Grutters et al. systematically reviewed methods to acknowledge patient heterogeneity in cost-effectiveness analysis [1].
 Various methods are available for this; including regression techniques, adaptations to modelling, and value of information methods that can be used when data limitations are an issue [1,2].
-The availability of methods is not an issue, but it does add further considerations for researchers.
-Furthermore, subgroup analyses should report full results (including cost-effectiveness acceptability curves) which can be time intensive, especially when multiple subgroups are considered [1,2].
+Choosing appropriate methods and reflecting wider guidance on methods (e.g. from health technology assessment bodies) is a further challenge for researchers.
+Furthermore, reporting subgroup analyses can be time intensive, especially if full results (including cost-effectiveness acceptability curves) are presented and multiple subgroups are considered [1,2].